Overview of mutual authentication with Application Gateway

 Application Gateway supports certificate-based mutual authentication where you can upload a trusted client CA certificate(s) to the Application Gateway, and the gateway will use that certificate to authenticate the client sending a request to the gateway.
 With the rise in IoT use cases and increased security requirements across industries, mutual authentication provides a way for you to manage and control which clients can talk to your Application Gateway.

 To configure mutual authentication, a trusted client CA certificate is required to be uploaded as part of the client authentication portion of an SSL profile.
 The SSL profile will then need to be associated to a listener in order to complete configuration of mutual authentication.
 There must always be a root CA certificate in the client certificate that you upload.
 You can upload a certificate chain as well, but the chain must include a root CA certificate in addition to as many intermediate CA certificates as you'd like.
+The maximum size of each uploaded file must be 25 KB or less.

 For example, if your client certificate contains a root CA certificate, multiple intermediate CA certificates, and a leaf certificate, make sure that the root CA certificate and all the intermediate CA certificates are uploaded onto Application Gateway in one file.
 For more information on how to extract a trusted client CA certificate, see how to extract trusted client CA certificates.